 Address: Emirates Palace Hotel, West Corniche Road, Abu Dhabi, United Arab Emirates

 The Emirates Palace Hotel makes us want to live the good life.
-Imagine yourself strutting out of your service limo with a pair of luxury sunglasses.
-Decked out in a suit, you smell of Dior and cigar.
+Imagine yourself strutting out of your service limo with luxury sunglasses.
+Decked out in a suit, you smell of Dior and cigars.
 A team of butlers takes your coat.
 It’s hard not to fantasize when looking at this three-billion property!

 Touted as one of the world’s most expensive hotels, the outrageous opulence of Emirates Palace Hotel is mind-boggling.
 Stately on the outside and elaborate on the inside, this 7 star hotel features 12 outdoor fountains, 114 domes, 128 kitchens, 600 acres of exotic park grounds, and marble imported from over 13 different countries.
 In addition, there’s a marina and a two-helicopter helipad for when you’re looking to sail or fly in.